tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 In addition to support of exact geometrical representation of 3D objects  PythonOCC provides functionality to work with tessellated representations of objects in form of meshes.

 PythonOCC mesh functionality provides:
-- data structures to store surface mesh data associated to shapes, and some basic algorithms to handle these data
+- data structures to store surface mesh data associated to shapes, and some basic algorithms to handle these data,
-- data structures and algorithms to build surface triangular mesh from *BRep* objects (shapes).
+- data structures and algorithms to build surface triangular mesh from *BRep* objects (shapes),
 - tools to extend 3D visualization capabilities of  PythonOCC with displaying meshes along with associated pre- and post-processor data.

 PythonOCC includes two mesh converters:
-- VRML converter translates Open CASCADE shapes to VRML 1.0 files (Virtual Reality Modeling Language).
-Open CASCADE shapes may be translated in two representations: shaded or wireframe.
+- VRML converter translates shapes to VRML 1.0 files (Virtual Reality Modeling Language).
+Shapes may be translated in two representations: shaded or wireframe.
 A shaded representation present shapes as sets of triangles computed by a mesh algorithm while a wireframe representation present shapes as sets of curves.
-- STL converter translates Open CASCADE shapes to STL files.
+- STL converter translates shapes to STL files.
 STL (STtereoLithography) format is widely used for rapid prototyping.

 @subsection occt_modalg_11_2 Meshing algorithm